4:07pm PT by Eli Flesch

 'Star Wars: Episode VIII' Director Shares Look at First Day of Editing

-Director Rian Johnson started editing Star Wars: Episode VIII on Monday, following the wrap of principle photography in late July.
+Director Rian Johnson started editing Star Wars: Episode VIII on Monday, following the wrap of principal photography in late July.

 The first-time Star Wars director, whose previous credits include Brick, Looper and three episodes of Breaking Bad, took to Instagram to show a picture of his editing bay with a dramatic "Picture Start" plastered across several screens.
 "Day 1!"
 Johnson captioned the photo, which saw an enthusiastic response from fans.
 Bob Ducsay (Godzilla, Looper) is set to lead the editing.